trifwn/Icarus/README.md

 # AircraftAnalysis

-Code and Tools to analyze the performence of Hermes V aircraft
+Code and Tools to analyze the performence of low speed aircraft using different computational methods and codes.

 ## The project is under Work